COMMITTEE ON HOMELAND SECURITY

 (A) Questioning of Witnesses.—

 (1) Questioning of witnesses by Members will be conducted under the five- minute rule unless the Committee adopts a motion permitted by clause 2(j)(2) of House Rule XI.

 (2) In questioning witnesses under the five-minute rule, the Chairman and the Ranking Minority Member shall first be recognized.
 In a subcommittee meeting or hearing, the Chairman and Ranking Minority Member of the Full Committee are then recognized.
 All other Members who are present before the commencement of the meeting or hearing will be recognized in the order of seniority on the Committee, alternating between Majority and Minority Members.
 Committee Members arriving after the commencement of the hearing shall be recognized in order of appearance, alternating between Majority and Minority Members, after all Members present at the beginning of the hearing have been recognized.
-Each Member shall be recognized at least once before any Member is given a second opportunity to question a witness.
+Each Member shall be recognized Page 6 of 12 at least once before any Member is given a second opportunity to question a witness.

 (3) The Chairman, in consultation with the Ranking Minority Member, or the Committee by motion, may permit an extension of the period of questioning of a witness beyond five minutes but the time allotted must be equally apportioned to the Majority party and the Minority and may not exceed one hour in the aggregate.